"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 How should I take levorphanol (Levo Dromoran)?

-Take this medication exactly as it was prescribed for you.
-Never take levorphanol in larger amounts, or use it for longer than recommended by your doctor.
+Take exactly as prescribed.
+Never take levorphanol in larger amounts, or for longer than recommended by your doctor.
 Follow the directions on your prescription label.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Take levorphanol with food or milk if it upsets your stomach.

 Do not stop using levorphanol suddenly, or you could have unpleasant withdrawal symptoms.
-Talk to your doctor about how to avoid withdrawal symptoms when stopping the medication.
+Ask your doctor how to avoid withdrawal symptoms when you stop using levorphanol.

-Keep track of how many tablets have been used from each new bottle of this medicine.
-Levorphanol is a drug of abuse and you should be aware if any person in the household is using this medicine improperly or without a prescription.
+Keep track of the amount of medicine used from each new bottle.
+Levorphanol is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.